pvulakh/warbler/lecture_notes.md

 ## Static Images

-Old way: put images into the `./public` folder in our app (this is where our 404 page goes, etc) You're working on your fullstack, you've saved an image for your splash with the title of `best-cat-ever.png` into `./public`.
+Old way: put images into the `./public` folder in our app (this is where our 404 page goes, etc) [give caching example]
+You're working on your fullstack, you've saved an image for your splash with the title of `best-cat-ever.png` into `./public`.
 A few days later, you find a MUCH BETTER cat image and you want to change your splash.
 You call this image `best-cat-ever.png` as well, and replace it in your `./public` folder.
 You go to look at your site but...the old image is still there!
 That's because the browser cached it since the filename was the same.

 Solution: use the built-in Rails assets pipeline.
-The assets pipeline in rails uses fingerprinting, which is a type of algorithm that makes the fingerprint on the end of the file name dependent on the file contents (so the actual data).
+The assets pipeline in rails uses fingerprinting, which is a type of algorithm that makes the file name dependent on the file contents (so the actual data).
 Now, if you swapped out 1 image for another but kept the filename the same, the browser will know not to use the cached version because the fingerprint has changed.

 Go to `./app/assets`, save photo in your images folder, and whenever you want to reference this image's path, use the built-in rails helper `image_url` (or `asset_url`).
 If you want an HTML image tag, you can also use the built in `image_tag` helper method.

 Takeaway: don't put images in `./public`!
 Make use of the assets pipeline.
+ FOR LATER: ADD CLASS to image tag, style it so it's not...like it is (driver will clone repo)

 How to access assets in diff parts of your app?
 - In rails views: `image_url`, `asset_url`, `image_tag`